mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 method `schedule_common_work()` that will add common work packets for you.

 To use `schedule_common_work()`, first we need to create a type `MyGCWorkContext` and implement the trait `GCWorkContext` for it.
-We create this type in `gc_work.rs`.
+We create `gc_work.rs` and add the following implementation.
+Note that we do not set a specific `ProcessEdgesWorkType` and we will use the default [`SFTProcessEdges`](https://www.mmtk.io/mmtk-core/mmtk/scheduler/gc_work/struct.SFTProcessEdges.html), which is a general work packet that a plan can use to trace objects.
+For plans like semispace, `SFTProcessEdges` is sufficient.
+For more complex GC plans, one can create and write their own work packet that implements the `ProcessEdgesWork` trait.

 ```rust
 {{#include ../../../code/mygc_semispace/gc_work.rs:workcontext}}